Olatubosun/rocksdb.docs/Performance-Benchmarks.md

     rocksdb: 15 hours 38 min;  56.295 micros/op, 17K ops/sec,  13.8 MB/sec

 Rocksdb was configured with 20 compaction threads.
 These threads can simultaneously compact non-overlapping key ranges in the same or different levels.
 Rocksdb was also configured for a 1TB database by setting the number of levels to 6 so that write amplification is reduced.
 L0-L1 compactions were given priority to reduce stalls. zlib compression was enabled only for levels 2 and higher so that L0 compactions can occur faster.
 Files were configured to be 64 MB in size so that frequent fsyncs after creation of newly compacted files are reduced.
-Here are the commands to overwrite 2 B keys in rocksdb:
+Here are the commands to overwrite 2 billion keys in rocksdb:

     NUM_KEYS=2000000000 NUM_THREADS=1 tools/benchmark.sh overwrite